Dinamiko/dk-pdf/readme.txt

 == Changelog ==

-= 1.9.11  =
+= 2.0.0 =
+* Enhancement - New template system and content display including archive and single templates.
-* Enhancement - Add PDF button to archive pages.
+* Enhancement - Support for WooCommerce products including single, shop and archive pages.

 = 1.9.10 =
 * Enhancement - Add new template sets system.